Life Turns Electric

 Life Turns Electric is the fifth studio album by Canadian alternative rock band Finger Eleven.
 It was released by Wind-up Records on October 5, 2010 and was the last studio album to feature drummer Rich Beddoe.
 It was nominated for Rock Album of the Year at the 2011 Juno Awards.
-The track "Living in a Dream" is the official theme song for the 2011 WWE Royal Rumble.
+The track "Living in a Dream" was the official theme song for the 2011 WWE Royal Rumble.

 Track listing

 All songs written by Finger Eleven; track 4 written by Finger Eleven and Gregg Wattenberg.